 The project included replacement of the existing roof with a new, highly insulated roof and the installation of solar panels to generate electricity.

 Richard H. Poff Federal Building & U.S. Courthouse, Roanoke

-The project for this building will reduce energy consumption by installing a new high performance HVAC system, replacing the window curtain wall; renovations of public restrooms to include water conservation fixtures; lighting upgrades with energy efficient fixtures and installation of a sustainable roofing system, including the installation of solar panels on the roof to generate electricity.
+The completed project for this building reduced energy consumption through installation of a new high performance HVAC system, replacement of the window curtain wall; renovations of public restrooms to include water conservation fixtures; and lighting upgrades with energy efficient fixtures.

 Robert C. Byrd Federal Building & Courthouse, Charleston, WV

 The project included replacement of the existing roofing system; installation of a fixed panel photovoltaic array on the roof; replacement of parking garage lighting with new energy efficient fixtures, as well as lighting modifications throughout the courthouse; and heating, ventilation, and air conditioning system upgrades.

 Huntington Federal Building, Huntington

 The project at the Huntington Federal Building includes the installation of a new high performance HVAC system, the replacement of all windows, new facade, and installation of rooftop solar panels to generate renewable electricity.
 The U.S. Corps of Engineers is providing an additional funding to have GSA perform interior renovations, including mandatory security upgrades, more efficient floor layouts, and new systems furniture.
 Both projects are being performed simultaneously.

 Bureau of Alcohol, Tobacco, Firearms and Explosives, Martinsburg